Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 ```

 ## Key concepts

 To use the Admnistration SDK, a resource access key is required for authentication.

 Administration uses HMAC authentication with the resource access key.
 This is done via the
 CommunicationClientCredentials.
 The credentials must be provided to the CommunicationIdentityClientBuilder
-via the credential() function.
-Endpoint and httpClient must also be set via the endpoint()
+or the PhoneNumberClientBuilder via the credential() function.
+Endpoint and httpClient must also be set
-and httpClient() functions respectively.
+via the endpoint() and httpClient() functions respectively.

+### Initializing Identity Client

 <!-- embedme ./src/samples/java/com/azure/communication/administration/ReadmeSamples.java#L43-L54 -->
 ```java